Tableflow

 Connect Catalogs and Query Engines

 Tableflow does not have any direct integration with external catalogs.
-Most catalogs have some concept of an "external table" where the catalog will periodically scrape the object storage bucket where the table lives as the mode of integration.
+Most catalogs have some concept of an "external table" where the catalog will periodically scrape the object storage bucket where the table lives as the mode of integration, or fetch the latest metadata on-demand when running a query.
 For example, Snowflake calls this the "Iceberg files" integration method.

 Similar to catalogs, most query engines have a way to specify the location of a table in object storage and query that directly without going through a catalog.
 This method can be applied to ClickHouse and DuckDB, for example.